scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation-part-2.md

+_This is the second in a short series of posts about digital transformation's need for business models, you can read the introductory post [here](https://scottcolfer.com/2019/03/17/digital-transformation-business-model.html)._

+We've established that [it's possible to measure value when we're focussed on helping people over profit](https://scottcolfer.com/2019/03/19/value-without-profit.html), we just need to focus on **public value** over private value.

-We've defined 'public value' for public services as a whole.
-But that's too big to be practical for me, from my position in the 'digital' bit of the Civil Service.
+But **public value** is too big to be practical for me, from my position in the 'digital' bit of the Civil Service.
 I need [SMART](https://en.wikipedia.org/wiki/SMART_criteria)-er value that fits my bit of the world.

 ## Measuring the outcomes of software